saucelabs/sauce-docs/docs/visual/component-testing/setup.md

 Go your Visual Testing Dashboard (Sauce Labs > **Visual Testing** > **Log in to Visual**) to confirm that your test is running.
 It should take a few minutes to complete.<br/><img src={useBaseUrl('img/visual/e2e-quickstart-all-projects.png')} alt="Visual E2E Quickstart running test" width="300" />

+For each build, you should receive an [email summary](/visual/notifications/) indicating the pass/fail status, delivered to the address associated with your Sauce Labs account.

 ### Accept Baseline